jeyu54217/Notes/Python/Programing_basics.md

 def are_all_vowels_in_string(string):
     return len({char for char in string if char in 'aeiou'}) == 5
 ```
+# Topics
-# What is the maximum length of a list in Python?
+## - What's the maximum length of a list in Python?
 In Python, the maximum length of a list is determined by the maximum value that can be represented by the sys.maxsize constant. sys.maxsize represents the largest positive integer that can be used as an index for a list or any other sequence in Python.

 The value of sys.maxsize depends on the platform and the build of Python you are using.
 On most systems, sys.maxsize is equal to 2^31 - 1 or 2^63 - 1, depending on whether you're using a 32-bit or 64-bit version of Python.